crjacinro/scrabble-calculator/README.md

 ## 🚀 Quick Start with Docker

-The fastest way to run the entire application is using Docker Compose:
+The fastest way to run the entire application is using Docker Compose.
+Make sure your ports 8080 and 3000 are free before running.

 ```bash
 # Clone the repository